IOWA Magazine | 11-01-2024

 Bigger, Stronger, Motivated

 The two share a chip-on-their-shoulder mentality that’s fueled their improvement this offseason.
 To better handle the rigors of Big Ten play, Harding added 10 pounds to his 6-foot frame, while 6-foot-10-inch Freeman tacked on more than 20 pounds.
 Beyond their strength gains, Harding raised the quickness and release point of his jump shot, while Freeman developed his dribbling and outside shot.
-They embrace the opportunity to return to Moline for a nonconference game Nov.
-15 against Washington State—the first Hawkeye showdown in the Quad Cities in 26 years—and prove any doubters wrong.
+They embraced the opportunity to return to Moline for a nonconference game in November against Washington State—the first Hawkeye showdown in the Quad Cities in 26 years—and prove any doubters wrong.

 “[Outside] expectations for our team aren’t super high,” says Harding.
 “Everybody on our team enjoys that underdog mentality.
 We know what our team can do, and everyone’s excited for the noise we’re going to make this season.”

-Brock Harding finds his longtime teammate Owen Freeman open for a dunk in their freshmen season at Iowa.
+Brock Harding finds his longtime teammate Owen Freeman open for a basket in a November nonconference victory over Washington State in Moline, Illinois.

 Join our email list